 This is an easy to understand explanation of the original study of trehalose and HD.

 - Tanaka, et al. Trehalose alleviates polyglutamine-mediated pathology in a mouse model of Huntington disease.
 2004.
 Nature Medicine 10: 148-154.
 Online.

 This is the report written by the researchers who conducted the original study on trehalose and HD.
 It is highly technical and recommended only for a scientific audience

 - Trehalose description and manufacture.
 Online.

-This is a short webpage of medium difficulty that explains what trehalose is and how it is made.
-It has a diagram of the structural formula.
+This is a short webpage of medium difficulty that explains what trehalose is.

 Updated by A. Lanctot, 11-08-13